 The origin: a broken tea bowl

 Kintsugi was born not of artistic intent but of frustration.
-The legend goes back to the 15th century, around the shogun Ashikaga Yoshimasa (1436-1490), who owned a priceless Chinese tea bowl.
-The bowl broke, and Yoshimasa sent it to China to be mended.
-It came back stapled with metal clamps, sturdy but ugly.
+The legend goes back to the 15th century, to shogun Ashikaga Yoshimasa (1436-1490), who owned a priceless Chinese tea bowl.
+It broke, and Yoshimasa sent it to China for repair.
+It came back stapled with metal cramps, sturdy but ugly.
 Furious, the shogun asked his craftsmen for something more beautiful.
-Their idea was brilliant: instead of hiding the repair, make it the feature.
-They mixed natural lacquer (urushi) with gold powder, and the cracks became golden veins, like the course of a river.
-The bowl was no longer merely repaired, it was unique.
+Their idea was brilliant: instead of hiding the repair, celebrate it.
+They mixed natural lacquer (urushi) with gold powder, and the cracks became golden rivers.
+The bowl wasn't just repaired, it was unique.

 The philosophy: wabi-sabi and resilience

 Kintsugi is the physical embodiment of wabi-sabi, the Japanese aesthetic that celebrates the imperfect and the time-worn: wabi (侘), simplicity, and sabi (寂), the patina and beauty of what has lived.
-Nothing lasts, nothing is perfect, and that's precisely what gives soul.
-A new object has no history; a repaired one does.
-From this comes the widely shared psychological reading: our cracks, failures, griefs and wounds aren't a shame to hide, they trace our story, and it's in rebuilding that we grow stronger.
-It's the same message as the Daruma, "fall seven times, rise eight," but expressed in gold.
+Nothing lasts, nothing is perfect, and that's exactly what gives a thing a soul.
+A new object has no history; a mended one does.
+Hence the psychological reading so common today: our cracks, failures, griefs and wounds aren't a shame to hide, they trace our story, and it's in rebuilding that we grow stronger.
+The same message as the Daruma, "fall seven times, rise eight", but told in gold.

 FAQ